DonnyCraft1/PIDArduino/CONTRIBUTING.md

 *Please do not edit the master branch, always use the [develop](https://github.com/DonnyCraft1/PIDArduino/tree/develop) branch or a new feature branch when contributing!
 The only exception is critical hotfixes.*

 *Please read up on the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow before forking the repo if you plan on making a pull request.
-We try to keep the master branch clean, and merge develop into master only on new releases.*
+We try to keep the master branch clean, and merge develop into master only on new releases.
+The only exception is documentation.
+It is merged into master and develop regardless the state of releases.
+You can think of it as a non-critical hotfix.*

 ---